cse110-fa22-group32/ProSeed-Smart-Calendar/admin/team.md

 # Schedule Meetings:

-Team will agree to meet every week Wednesday after class to discuss progress, agenda, and any issues for the week.
+Team will agree to meet every week Wednesday, in person, after class to discuss progress, agenda, and any issues for the week.

-On Fridays and Mondays team members will send an update on their progress in the Discord.
+On Mondays and Fridays, team members will send an update on their progress in the Discord.

 # General Responsibilites of all team members: